 Heads up: Before we dive into the instructions there are two main parts of this recipe that you can adjust.

-Step 1: Chop onion and garlic
+Step 1: Prep the onion and garlic

 Hands down my favorite way to do this is by using this Ninja food processor!
 One base with a variety of attachments such as a blender, grader etc. makes onion chopping, quick, easy, and almost tearless 😉

-Step 2: Heat oil
+Step 2: Heat the oil in the Instant Pot

 Step 3: Sauté the onions and garlic